StefanBjornander/Fullstack/README.md

 This repository holds a set of applications in PHP, SQL, Laravel, JavaScript, Angular, Node Express, React, and Vue.

-Every directory holds the file **CreateDatabase.sql** containing the SQL code to create the database of the application.
+Every directory holds the file 'CreateDatabase.sql' containing the SQL code to create the database of the application.

 ## Bank Applications in PHP